hyraiq/uk-companies-house-lookup/README.md

-The SDK utilises the [Symfony Serializer](https://symfony.com/doc/current/components/serializer.html) and the [Symfony Validator](https://symfony.com/doc/current/components/validator.html) to deserialize and validate data returned from the API in order to provide valid [CompanyResponse](./src/Model/CompanyResponse.php) model.
+The SDK utilises the [Symfony Serializer](https://symfony.com/doc/current/components/serializer.html) and the [Symfony Validator](https://symfony.com/doc/current/components/validator.html) to deserialize and validate data returned from the API in order to provide a valid [CompanyResponse](./src/Model/CompanyResponse.php) model.
 This means that if you receive a response from the SDK, it is guaranteed to be valid.

 Invalid responses from the API fall into three categories, which are handled with exceptions: